Debugging with dnSpy

 Setting up dnSpy and setting breakpoints

 Download the latest version of dnSpy.
 You can pick any of the available versions.
+At the moment, the latest and greatest version of dnSpy is available on the dnSpyEx fork.

 Extract the downloaded archive and run dnSpy.